Soka Tribe is Your Caribbean Festival or Carnival Connection

-Soka Tribe is the authority on Caribbean carnival, from sharing its histories and traditions, to keeping you plugged into the global carnival community, to curating paths to experience it for yourself.
+Soka Tribe is the authority on Caribbean carnival culture, from sharing its histories and traditions, to keeping you plugged into the global carnival community, to curating paths to experience it for yourself.

-Founded in 2015, we introduce people to Caribbean carnival culture through dance fitness classes, organized trips, public and private performances, extracurricular programming, and engaging presentations.
+Founded in 2015, we introduce people to Caribbean carnival culture through Soca dance fitness online classes, organized trips, public and private performances, extracurricular programming, and engaging presentations.

-Our aim to increase the global awareness and appreciation for Caribbean Carnival culture through entertainment and education.
+Our aim to increase the global awareness and appreciation for Caribbean festival or Carnival culture through entertainment and education Soca performances & entertainers.

 Our Core Values

 Cultural Sensitivity | Freedom

 Shermica “Sokanista” Farquhar founded Soka Tribe to reconnect with her culture and share it with others.
 A self-described “carnival junkie,” the Brooklyn-born Trinidadian has played mas all over the world, beginning with her hometown and the mas band her family ran for over a decade.

 Jazelle Hunt is a New Jersey-raised Trinidadian, Washington D.C. transplant, and proud Howard University alumna..
 Jazelle joined Soka Tribe in its first year and became a Soka Tribe Chief in Summer 2017.
 When Jazelle isn't leading class and showcasing her noteworthy wine, she's leading other Soka Tribe initiatives and writing!